-How to Use Python to Read Off Sensors¶
+How to Use Python to Read Data from Sensors¶

-In this tutorial, I will show you how to read information from an analog and a digital sensor connected to the Arduino using Python.
-I will be using the built in Arduino Leonardo on the LattePanda, and read off a digital PIR sensor as well as an analog rotation sensor.
-Once you understand this technique, you can play around with the code to read different signals off of different pins.
+In this tutorial, we will show you how to read information from an analog and digital sensor connected to the Arduino using Python.
+We will be using the built-in Arduino Leonardo on the LattePanda, and read off of a digital PIR sensor as well as an analog rotation sensor.
+Once you understand these techniques, you can play around with the code to read different signals from different pins.

 - 7-inch 1024 x 600 IPS Display for LattePanda